 You can configure the events that will be sent by the web service:

-- all events (absences created and pending approval, approved absences, deleted absences)
+- all events (absences created pending validation, validated absences, deleted absences)

-- approved events only (approved absences, deleted absences)
+- only validated events (validated absences, deleted absences)

 - Verb: POST

-- URI: you must provide the URL that will be called each time an absence is created or deleted
+- URL: you must provide the URL to call each time an absence is created or deleted

 The header contains the following fields:

-Authorization, which contains the authorisation key you provide.
+Authorization, which contains the authorization key you provide.